Series · Terraform Agents · Chapter 5

 }

 • Password lives in KMS Secrets Manager from birth.
 Generated by random_password, written to alicloud_kms_secret, retrieved by the agent at startup via STS.
-The plaintext password never leaves Terraform’s memory and isn’t in tfstate (it’s referenced via secret_id).
+Plaintext never leaves Terraform’s memory and is referenced downstream by secret_id, not value, so it doesn’t sit in tfstate.

 • encryption_key ties the disk to the memory CMK.
 At-rest encryption, no extra cost.